joshualucas84/springboot-demo/docs/Answer1.md

 ![Image of run](demo.png)

-To run test root directory of the project run the following command
+To run test from root directory of the project, run the following command
 ```
 ./gradlew clean test
 ```